lea-chefson/odin-recipes/README.md

 # odin-recipes

-A simple webpage made during the foundations course on the Odin Project.
+A simple webpage using only HTML and CSS made during the foundations course on the Odin Project.

-##  Notes

-Since the focus of the lesson was on HTML, the project only uses HTML files with inline styles for formatting.
 ## Demo

 https://lea-chefson.github.io/odin-recipes/